David Duguid (politician)

-David James Duguid (born 8 October 1970) is a Scottish Conservative politician who has been the Member of Parliament (MP) for Banff and Buchan since June 2017.
-Duguid's victory marked the end of 30 years of Scottish National Party (SNP) representation in the seat.
+David James Duguid (born 8 October 1970) is a Scottish Conservative politician who was the Member of Parliament (MP) for Banff and Buchan from June 2017 to May 2024.
+Duguid's victory ended thirty years of Scottish National Party control of the seat.

 Duguid served as Parliamentary Under-Secretary of State for Scotland from September to October 2022.
 He previously served in this role from June 2020 to September 2021.

 Background

 He was educated at Banff Academy and Robert Gordon University, where he studied chemistry.
 Before entering politics, Duguid worked as an engineer for BP and as a project manager for Hitachi Consulting.

 Political career

 Duguid was first elected in 2017, beating the incumbent, Eilidh Whiteford by over 2,000 votes.
 His win saw the largest overturned majority of the election night in the UK.
 He was re-elected with an increased majority and over 50% of the vote in the December 2019 election.

 In June 2020, Duguid accepted a position as Parliamentary Under-Secretary of State for Scotland and a Government whip, succeeding Douglas Ross.

 Duguid left the government in September 2021 and was appointed Fisheries Envoy.